All change in November

 It is possible (Source: here)

 November 3, 2026 is a key date for the United States as well as for the rest of the world.
-On this Tuesday, some 160 million American registered voters will be able to cast their ballots in the US mid-term election to determine the fate of 435 seats in the US House of Representatives as well as 35 of the 100 seats in the US Senate.
+On that Tuesday, some 160 million American registered voters will be able to cast their ballots in the US mid-term elections to determine the fate of 435 seats in the US House of Representatives as well as 35 of the 100 seats in the US Senate.

-Based on a slew of recent polls, Democrats look set to gain between 2% and 8% of the vote from the Republicans.
+Based on a slew of recent polls, Democrats look set to gain between 2% and 8% versus the Republicans.
 This means that the House is likely to go Democrat, but the Senate could swing either way.
-For example, a 2% gain would be insufficient to swing the Senate to the Democrats, but an 8% swing would put the Democrats firmly in the driving seat.
+For example, a 2% gain would be insufficient to swing the Senate to the Democrats, but an 8% gain would put the Democrats firmly in the driving seat.

-With the political scales so finely balanced, the next eight months are hugely important in US politics.
-As both political parties seek to gain and maintain the political momentum with increasing urgency, while at the same time batting away sensitive issues US politics will become more and more frenzied as November draws closer.
+With the political scales so finely balanced, the next eight months are hugely important.
+US politics will become more and more frenzied in the run-up to November as both political parties try with greater and greater urgency to gain and maintain the political momentum, while at the same time batting away sensitive issues.

 The Senate race is particularly important, because only the Senate has the power to get rid of Trump.
 In the first stage of the two-stage impeachment procedure, the House of Representatives investigates and charges Trump provided there is a simple majority in favour.
 In stage two, the Senate convicts and removes Trump, but only if there is a two-thirds majority in favour.